fossasia/eventyay-tickets/README.rst

 Project status
 --------------
 `pretalx` is under `active development`_.
-It is production ready and has already been used in several conferences.
 It supports everything required for talk submission, speaker communication, and scheduling.
 You can see our supported features in the `feature list`_ in our documentation, and our planned features in our open issues_.
 `pretalx` has regular releases – you can download the latest releases with their respective changelogs on GitHub_ or install pretalx via PyPI_.

+Previous conferences using pretalx include:

+- `GPN 2018`_
+- `EasterHegg 2018`_
+- `TROOPERS 2018`_
+- `MRMCD 2017`_

+Note
+  If you use pretalx for your event, please tell us about it!

 Contributing
 ------------